vytasrgl/ChatScript/WIKI/ChatScript-System-Functions-Manual.md

 (exclusive of end location).
 Useful for data extraction using ^popen and ^tcpopen when combined with `^findtext`.

 In addition to absolute unsigned values, start and end can take on offsets or relative values.
-A signed end is a length to extract plus a direction or shift in start.
+A signed end is a length to extract plus a direction or shift in start:

-    ^extract($$source 5 +2)

-to extract 2 characters beginning at position
+    ^extract($$source 5 +2) # to extract 2 characters beginning at position

-    ^extract($$source 5 -2)

-to extract 2 characters ending at position 5
+    ^extract($$source 5 -2) # to extract 2 characters ending at position 5

 A negative start is a backwards offset from end.

-    ^extract($$source -1 +1)

-from end, 1 character before and get 1 character
+    ^extract($$source -1 +1) # from end, 1 character before and get 1 character

-    ^extract($$source -5 -1)

-from end, 5 characters before and get 1 character before. i.e. the 6th char from end.
+    ^extract($$source -5 -1) # from end, 5 characters before and get 1 character before. i.e. the 6th char from end.

 ### `^findtext ( source substring offset {insensitive} )`